Cheerleading: All-star or club cheerleading

 All-star cheerleaders compete at competitions hosted by private event production companies, the foremost of these being Varsity Spirit.
 Varsity Spirit is the parent company for many subsidiaries including The National Cheerleader's Association, The Universal Cheerleader's Association, AmeriCheer, Allstar Challenge, and JamFest, among others.
 Each separate company or subsidiary typically hosts their own local and national level competitions.
 This means that many gyms within the same area could be state and national champions for the same year and never have competed against each other.
 Currently, there is no system in place that awards only one state or national title.

 Judges at a competition watch closely for illegal skills from the group or any individual member.
 Here, an illegal skill is something that is not allowed in that division due to difficulty or safety restrictions.
-They look out for deductions, or things that go wrong, such as a dropped stunt or a tumbler who doesn't stick a landing.
+They look out for deductions, or things that go wrong, such as a dropped stunt or a tumbler who does not stick a landing.
 More generally, judges look at the difficulty and execution of jumps, stunts and tumbling, synchronization, creativity, the sharpness of the motions, showmanship, and overall routine execution.

 If a level 6 or 7 team places high enough at selected USASF/IASF sanctioned national competitions, they could earn a place at the Cheerleading Worlds and compete against teams from all over the world, as well as receive money for placing.
 For elite level cheerleaders, The Cheerleading Worlds is the highest level of competition to which they can aspire, and winning a world championship title is an incredible honor.

 Professional

-Professional cheerleaders and dancers cheer for sports such as football, basketball, baseball, wrestling, or hockey.
+Professional cheerleaders and dancers cheer for sports such as football, basketball, baseball, wrestling, hockey, association football, rugby football, lacrosse, and cricket.
 There are only a small handful of professional cheerleading leagues around the world; some professional leagues include the NBA Cheerleading League, the NFL Cheerleading League, the CFL Cheerleading League, the MLS Cheerleading League, the MLB Cheerleading League, and the NHL Ice Girls.
 Although professional cheerleading leagues exist in multiple countries, there are no Olympic teams.

 In addition to cheering at games and competing, professional cheerleaders often do a lot of philanthropy and charity work, modeling, motivational speaking, television performances, and advertising.